 Table 28 shows results from the first set of multilevel models that were run individually for each strategy.
 These models adjusted for the following covariates: percent student body Asian, percent student body Black or African American, percent student body two or more races, percent student body White, percent student body free or reduced price meals, and county-level indicators including change in COVID-19 case rate and SVI Overall Rank.
-As shown in Table 28, none of the strategies were statistically significant when covariates are included in models, though three demonstrated a marginal association (p< 0.10), including physical distancing (coefficient = −0.38; p=0.07), staying home when sick (−0.33; p=0.08), and HVAC systems (−0.38; p=0.06).
-In addition, two strategies—screening and testing for students (−0.35; p=0.18) and quarantining (−0.29; p =0.14) had p < 0.20.
-Finally, contact tracing (−0.17; p=0.41) had a p<.50.
-As such, these strategies were selected for calculation of the cumulative indices and are reviewed below in Table 28.
+As shown in table three, three strategies were statistically significantly associated with increased changes in case rates, including quarantining (coefficient = .52; p-value = .02), staying home when sick (coefficient = .42; p-value = .03), and cleaning (coefficient = .46; p-value = .05).
+One strategy, upkeep of HVAC systems (coefficient = .42; p-value = .06), demonstrated a marginal association.
+As such, these strategies were selected for calculation of the cumulative indices, and are reviewed below in table five.

 Table 28.
 Results of multilevel models for each individual strategy accounting for covariatesa